DevExpress-Examples/out-of-maintenance-winforms-dashboard-data-extract-filtering/README.md

 # Dashboard for WinForms - Filter the Extract Data Source

-The following example creates a data extract from the Excel data source and shows how to filter the extracted data.
+The following example creates a data extract from the excel data source and shows how to filter the extracted data.

 * [ExtractSourceOptions.Filter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ExtractSourceOptions.Filter)